 In today’s knowledge economy, talent is every company’s key competitive advantage.
 For your business to effectively compete and thrive, you need an effective talent strategy that aligns with your business objectives.

-Without a talent strategy, hiring is reactive, and staff might be brought on to fill immediate needs without consideration for culture fit and no plan on how they can grow their careers.
+Without a talent strategy, hiring is reactive, and staff might be brought on to fill immediate needs without consideration for culture fit and no plan on how they can develop and grow.

 A lack of a talent strategy can lead to an undifferentiated employer brand that deters candidates, a workplace that’s more focused on transactional work than a positive team-oriented culture, and high turnover.
 In addition, a talent strategy that neglects analytics is limited in its ability to be a partner in the business.